amida-tech/amida-notification-microservice/README.md

 yarn create_missing_users
 ```

 Obtain an Apple Developer Key and corresponding KeyId.
 You can download this file by logging into the team's apple developer console on `developer.apple.com`.
 Navigate to `Keys` on the left pane and create or download a key.
 Add this file to the root of the project and rename it to `iosKey.p8`.
-Set the corresponding keyId to the value of `PUSH_NOTIFICATIONS_APN_KEY_ID` in your `.env` file.
+- Set the corresponding keyId to the value of `PUSH_NOTIFICATIONS_APN_KEY_ID` in your `.env` file.
+- Set `PUSH_NOTIFICATIONS_APN_KEY_PATH` to the full path of your key file.

 ## Run